Kleshni/Elligator-2/Documentation.md

 `Elligator2Curve25519(curve)`
 -----------------------------

 Constructor of a coder.
-Requires an instance of a curve, which can be obthained with the following code:
+Requires an instance of the curve, which can be obtained with the following code:

 ```
 var ECC = new ellipticjs.ec("curve25519");